Decommissioning

 Already this includes:

-Laser Induced Breakdown Spectroscopy (LIBS) – This multi-national project involved four EUROfusion laboratories, supported by four more, with UKAEA providing expertise in materials and remote handling.
-LIBS is a common technology in a laboratory setting, but through the use of bespoke technology, design and training a unit was able to be deployed in a hard environment (such as a tritiated and radiated tokamak) for the first time.
-Remote Health Physics System – A lack of Health Physics resources is an issue across multiple sectors.
-A Remote Health Physics System currently being developed by RAICo can mitigate this issue, remove operators from hazardous areas, and accelerate sample collection.
-Benefits include increased efficiencies and cost savings.
-Advancements in this area could offer up-skilling opportunities for existing resource.
-Other use cases could include Sellafield and the wider NDA estate, and AWE.
+- Laser Induced Breakdown Spectroscopy (LIBS) – This multi-national project involved four EUROfusion laboratories, supported by four more, with UKAEA providing expertise in materials and remote handling.
+LIBS is a common technology in a laboratory setting.
+However, through the use of bespoke technology, design and training we deployed a unit in a hard environment (such as a tritiated and radiated tokamak) for the first time.